UPST Investors Have Opportunity to Lead Upstart Holdings, Inc. Securities Fraud Lawsuit

 Shareholders with $50,000 losses or more are encouraged to contact the firm.

-LOS ANGELES , June 6, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Upstart Holdings, Inc. ("Upstart" or the "Company") (NASDAQ: UPST).
+LOS ANGELES, June 10, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Upstart Holdings, Inc. ("Upstart" or the "Company") (NASDAQ: UPST).

 Class Period: March 18, 2021 – May 9, 2022